 In a separate bowl, mix together the flour, salt and baking powder.

-Add the flour mixture to the butter and sugar mixture and mix well to form a dough.
+Add the flour to the butter and sugar mixture and mix well to form a dough.
 Fold in the drained cherries, brandy, almonds, hazelnuts and the white and dark chocolate pieces. .

-Place the cookies onto a greased baking tray (not to close together as they will spread).
+Place the cookies onto a greased baking tray (not too close together as they will spread).
 Place into the oven to bake for 15 minutes, or until golden-brown and cooked through.